-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Currently, you have to pay 4.2 ounces of gold for one Bitcoin.
 In other words, a troy ounce of gold currently costs only 0.22 Bitcoin.
 While the Bitcoin/Gold-ratio at the beginning of February still looked like a breakout in favor of Bitcoin, the emerging Corona crisis caused a clear shift towards gold.
 The Bitcoin/Gold-ratio fell well below a first important support line and has been struggling to recover since then.

-Currently, the ratio is testing the lower edge of the two and a half year triangle formation.
+Currently, the ratio is testing the lower edge of the two-and-a-half-year triangle formation.
 If this extremely important support is breached downwards, gold prices will subsequently outperform Bitcoin dramatically.
 If, on the other hand, the uptrend line can be defended, Bitcoin would then have the chance to break above the downtrend line which has been intact since December 2017.
 In this case, Bitcoin would continue its triumphal march.

 Overall, the ratio has already run relatively far into the apex of the triangle.
 A decision is expected within the next one to four months.